SirRunner/RSM/changlog.md

  - Just letting you know they are there...
  - It should be noted that some (but not all) of them have been shared on Reddit...

+ ### UI Changes
+  - Added more national focuses

 ### Technology and Inventions
  - Added and changed a number of inventions and techs

 ### Industry
  - Added a new factory: Charcoal factory.
 It is made for players who do not have coal RGOs.
 It is **supposed** to be less efficient than the RGO, but I have not done that much balancing with it....
- - Turned the Canned Food factory into 4 different factories: Dried Meat factory, Bakery, Canned Fish factory, canned fruit factory
+ - Turned the Canned Food factory into 4 different factories: Dried Meat factory, Bakery, Canned Fish Factory, Canned Fruit Factory

 ### POPs
- - Changed POP assimilation and migration chances
+ - Changed POP assimilation, migration and promotion/demotion chances

 ### Military
  - added new unit: Mobile Artillery